madjaqk/lexo/README.md

 - Better mobile touch interactions
 - Comprehensive error handling
 - Loading states and feedback
+- Dark mode

+**Miscellaneous:**

+(This is a to-do list for small tasks I want to take care of before launch.
+They all have to be done, but I'm not sure I'd call them "key features".)
+- Download font rather than using link
 - Instructions screen
+- Display history of past games

 ## Technical Specifications